 Lacking situational awareness

 Some individuals are so concentrated on the main disaster event that they lose perspective of peripheral threats.
-While the hurricane hitting your home area is the main problem and its path is your point of focus, you shouldn’t forget about the other drivers, flood waters and any other inconveniences it brought along.
-People are so focused on the main problem that they underestimated road flooding on roadways and they end up trying to escape from a sinking car.
+While the hurricane hitting your home area is the main problem and its path is your point of focus, you shouldn’t forget about the other things.
+Drivers, flood waters and any other inconveniences it brought along will become a problem.
+People are so focused on the main ordeal that they underestimated road flooding on roadways and they end up trying to escape from a sinking car.
 Always keep an eye on your surroundings when bugging out and act when the time comes.

 Procrastinating about your bugging out plans